Best cycling vests 2024: extra warmth when you need it

 Bonus features

-If you’re after a little extra protection, some gilets also offer a bum flap to keep your backside warm and dry, while others come with a drawstring or elasticated hem to stop cold air entering from below.
+If you’re after a little extra protection, some gilets also offer a bum flap to keep your backside warm and dry, while others come with a drawstring or elasticated hem to stop cold air from entering from below.

 If you are specifically thinking about road riding safety features, it's worth reading our page that reassures you that it is safe to cycle on roads but here’s how you can be safer.

-Should I buy one?
+Should I buy a gilet?

 As with any piece of cycling kit, this depends a lot on what sort of riding you’re doing.
 Lightweight vests are particularly useful for chilly mornings, so if you’re the sort to start your weekend ride while the dew is still on the ground, they can be a very worthwhile investment.

 Also if you’re lucky enough to be planning either a training camp or summer getaway to the mountains, then a lightweight vest will be worth its weight (or perhaps more) in gold.
-Even at the height of summer you’re going to feel the chill on descents that will often last more than half an hour, so sticking one in your back pocket is a must.
+Even at the height of summer, you’re going to feel the chill on descents that will often last more than half an hour, so sticking one in your back pocket is a must.

 How much should I pay?